Updated: February 14, 2020

-Summary: Since March 2019, the Michigan Department of Environment, Great Lakes and Energy (EGLE) has requested to sample approximately 180 residential drinking water wells along “Trout Creek” (in the neighborhood east of the 36th Street exits off I-96, west of the Thornapple River), for PFAS as part of the ongoing investigation of potential PFAS contamination sources in Cascade Township.
+Summary: Since March 2019, the Michigan Department of Environment, Great Lakes and Energy (EGLE) has requested to sample approximately 180 residential drinking water wells in the area “Trout Creek” (in the neighborhood east of the 36th Street exits off I-96, west of the Thornapple River), for PFAS as part of the ongoing investigation of potential PFAS contamination sources in Cascade Township.
 This area was selected due to its proximity to known and potential PFAS sources and local geologic features.
-Samples were collected from only those properties where EGLE was given permission and 156 samples were collected in three phases.
+Samples were collected from only those properties where EGLE was given permission; 254 samples were collected in four phases.
 Results are summarized below and in the provided figures:

 |Range PFOS+PFOA (ppt)||Range Total Tested PFAS (ppt)|